Right from the time when a diploid zygote was formed, till the present, we all are just made up of 37.2 trillion microscopic and unicellular cells!

 - Prevents cell from bursting

-- Metabolic reactions of the cell take place over here
+- Metabolic reactions of the cell take place in the Cytoplasm

 - Harmful and useful substances diffuse in and out of cells through the cytoplasm